Florida Heroin Addiction Treatment Center Providing a Quality Drug Rehabilitation Experience. Call Today To Learn More.

 Does Insurance Cover Heroin Rehab?

-Most private Insurance plans will often cover some or all the cost of heroin rehab programs.
-Individual insurance companies each have specific criteria and medical necessity guidelines for different levels of care.
+Most private insurance plans generally cover some or all the cost of heroin rehab programs.
+Individual insurance companies each have specific criteria and medical necessity guidelines for different levels of care, such as heroin detox or heroin outpatient centers.
 Our staff is available around the clock to assist with obtaining insurance information and authorization.
-We are dedicated to helping you access the care necessary to recover from heroin addiction.
+Call now and allow us to help you recover from heroin addiction.